7 Best Seafoods for Weight Loss - Nordic Catch

 Mackerel is rich in vitamins and minerals, particularly vitamin D, B12, and selenium.
 Its high protein content helps increase satiety and preserve lean muscle mass during calorie restriction.

 If you're trying to lose a few pounds, opt for Atlantic or Pacific chub mackerel, as these are lower in mercury than king mackerel.
-Grilling, baking, or pan-searing are healthy preparation methods that maintain mackerel's nutritional benefits without adding tons of calories.

 Shrimp

 A 3-ounce (85-gram) serving of cooked shrimp contains approximately 84 calories, 18 grams of protein, and less than 1 gram each of fat and carbohydrates.
-This makes shrimp a nutrient-dense food that can help you feel full while keeping calorie intake low.
+This makes shrimp a nutrient-dense food that can help you feel full while keeping your calorie intake low.

 Halibut